smbache/loggr/README.md

 signal special conditions.
 If a log file is setup (and condition handlers are activated) then the events are logged.
 The log functions can therefore be used regardless of whether a log file is specified or not.

+This means that there is very little code needed in the functions where signalling of log events are desired, and the "consumer" only needs to specify a `log_file`.